-- Marketing University policy prescribes that all communication with the media as well as external partnerships interactions for the purpose of sponsorship and/or fundraising, must be channelled through MarComms.
+University policy prescribes that all communication with the media as well as external partnerships interactions for the purpose of sponsorship and/or fundraising, must be channelled through MarComms.

 Institutional Events are both a PR and marketing activity.
 When the University hosts visitors it is an opportunity for us to publicise our offerings, accomplishments and value.
 Institutional events are those that are not departmentally specific but rather general and hosted on behalf of council, senate and executive management.
 MarComms is responsible for the conceptualisation, planning and coordination of such events.

-This section of MarComms manages MUT’s relationships with our key stakeholders; Alumni, Department of Education (learners & educators and senior DoE officials), Business and Government.
+This section of MarComms manages MUT’s relationships with our key stakeholders; Alumni, Parents, Department of Education (learners & educators and senior DoE officials), Business and Government.

 The Schools Liaison Office is responsible for promoting the University and its diploma programmes to prospective students.
-The School Liaison Officers conduct school visits, attend career fairs & career exhibitions, organise Open Days and other campus based events in order to advise learners and educators on courses available at the University.
+The Schools Liaison Officers conduct school visits, attend career fairs & career exhibitions, organise Open Days and other campus based events in order to advise learners and educators on courses available at the University.

 Government & DoE Relations

 This section cultivates and manages our relationship with these strategic partners.
 Our access to secondary/high schools and educators for purposes of recruitment is reliant upon good working relationship with DoE officials.
 This office manages that relationship through the establishment of mutually beneficial collaborations with all DoE officials nationally.
 Other government departments and ministries run programmes that can benefit the work of MUT, the partnerships and access to the rest of MUT is managed through this section of MarComms.

 This unit is responsible for all communication with support/administrative staff.
 Internal Communication is important in ensuring an informed staff community that is interactive and engaged.